Skip to main content

 → deal-model-2025-q3.xlsx · ready

-The substrate of financial modeling is changing.
+The foundation of financial modeling is changing.